kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - HK-50s accost you: 4 (spam it to cast Force Speed as well), and run away to the hidden door.
 - Handmaiden talks to you: 2
   - *Note: On legacy client you need to do 1 3 since the option above softlocks you.*
-- Atris talks to you: 5,1,6,4
+- Atris talks to you: 5,1,6,4 (+1 Alignment Point)
-- Then, head to the prison room: 1,7,1 -> 1x-
+- Then, head to the prison room: 1,7,1 -> 1x- (+1 Alignment Point)
 - When prompted with the party selection screen, take no one.

-- Head towards the Ebon Hawk, T3 accosts you: 1x- -> 1
+- Head towards the Ebon Hawk, T3 accosts you: 1x- -> 1 (+1 Alignment Point)
 - `}` Equip Vibroswords and Plasma Torch to MC.
 - Cast Burst of Speed, enter the Ebon Hawk: 1